Mahakapi Jataka

 Mahakapi Jataka in Bharhut, 2nd century BCE.

 Mahakapi Jataka in Sanchi.
 The Buddha, in a previous life as the king of 80.000 monkeys, helps them flee and travel a stream with his own body.
 1st century BCE.

-The Mahakapi Jataka is one of the Jataka tales or stories of the former lives of the Buddha, when he was still a Bodhisattva, as a king of the monkeys.
+The Mahakapi Jataka consists of two of the Jataka tales or stories of the former lives of the Buddha, when he was still a Bodhisattva, as a king of the monkeys.

 Story

 The story runs that the Bodhisattva was born as a monkey, ruler over 80,000 monkeys.
 They lived at a spot near the Ganges and ate of the fruit of a great mango tree.
 King Brahmadatta of Benares, desiring to possess the mangoes, surrounded the tree with his soldiers, in order to kill the animals, but the Bodhisattva formed a bridge over the stream with his own body and by this means enabled the whole tribe to escape into safety.

 Devadatta, the jealous and wicked cousin of the Buddha, was in that life one of the monkeys and, thinking it a good chance to destroy his enemy, jumped on the Bodhisattva’s back and broke his spine.

 The king, seeing the good deed of the Bodhisattva and repenting of his own attempt to kill him, tended him with great care when he was dying and afterwards gave him royal obsequies.